IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 * Speed up waits query

 ## Publisher Project
+* Use AspectInjector instead of Fody
 * Scan and send scan result to service owner to verify signatures
-* Use PeriodicTimer to handle background tasks
+* Use PeriodicTimer/Hangfire to handle background tasks
 	* Send failed requests to servies
 	* Scan Dlls
 * DB